 Plunderer Episode 8 will start up by finishing manga Chapter 6 of Volume 2.
 The next several chapters are where the action really begins to pick up so it’ll be interesting to see how well these action scenes are animated.

-Plunderer Season 2 release date
+Plunderer Season 2 release date waits on the manga

 As of the last update, Geek Toys, Kadokawa, or any company related to the production of the anime has not officially confirmed the Plunderer Season 2 release date.
 Nor has the production of a Plunderer sequel been announced.